NLDInterns2019/nld-pool-league/README.md

 To make a transaction such as buying medals, click the 'Make Transaction' button on the lower right.
 You will be presented with a transaction form.
 Select whether the transaction is credit (adding money) or debit (spending money), the type, season, enter a brief description, and the value the transaction is for.
 When you are happy with the details, click 'Submit' and this transaction will automatically appear in the statement.

+To reset the transaction form, click 'Clear' and to close the form without submitting, click 'Cancel'.

 ### **Viewing Your Personalised Stats**

 If you are signed into an account that is not admin, you can view your very own stats by navigating to the 'My Dashboard' tab.